 How to Use the Colon with Quotation Marks

 There is always a problem when combining the quotation marks with any other punctuation mark.
 The only thing to keep in mind is that every punctuation mark should be placed outside the quotation mark.
 Even the colon.

-When you want to quote someone and using the quotation marks, a colon is welcomed in the sentences instead of comma symbol.
+When you want to quote someone and using quotation marks, a colon is welcomed in the sentences instead of a comma symbol.
 This style is mostly used by writers and editors and it looks good on a paper.